-They went because they were risk-takers, bold spirits, and very determined to make art their life.
+They went because they were risk-takers and determined to make art their life.
 South Australian Marie Tuck worked and saved for ten long years before accumulating adequate funds to allow her to travel and live in Paris.

 Some exhibited in the Paris Salons and in private galleries on the Left Bank, most studied and many received prizes and accolades.
 Dorrit Black & Grace Crowley bought back to Australia an understanding of modern art witnessed first-hand.
-Anne Dangar, Agnes Goodsir and Bessie Davidson never returned, except for short visits, having adopted France as their home.
+Stella Bowen, Anne Dangar, Agnes Goodsir and Bessie Davidson never returned permanently, having adopted France as their home.

 Presented with the assistance of the Jolimont Foundation.